 Meeting the chiropractor in person before they begin adjusting you will allow you see if you feel comfortable with them and the environment before you start your care plan.
 That initial communication is key to ensuring that you establish effective communication between yourself and the doctor as well.

 During this initial consultation, be sure to notice if the provider seems to truly be listening to your health concerns.
-Showing compassion and understanding to patients is an integral element of a well-rounded chiropractic practice, and you can be sure that your unique needs will be met as long as the chiropractor is engaged and invested in your health and wellness.
+Showing compassion and understanding to patients is an integral element of well-rounded chiropractic practice, and you can be sure that your unique needs will be met as long as the chiropractor is engaged and invested in your health and wellness.

 On a practical level, its useful if the location of the office is convenient to you and your lifestyle.
 Maybe it’s near your home or place of work.
 An easy drive will help you seamlessly integrate the care into your weekly/monthly routine.
 It also helps if the practice has multiple office locations for your convenience!